idsme/2016_museum_react_redux_first_time/README.md

 ## Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)

+commit 3 on the Master branch.
+Same line but is somthing different commit 4 on the Master Practice Branch.
+Same line but is somthing different